 MOTs are done on site and are not outsourced to a sub-contractor, we, therefore, know the history and background to the vehicles that come through our service centre annually and will have a record of what to look out for.

-While MOTs take on average around forty-five minutes, customers can wait and are able to use our waiting room with Free Wi-Fi.
 We use a booking system, so it’s better to call in and book rather than taking a chance for a testing slot.
 We are open on a Saturday morning which means that you don’t need to take time off work to book your car in for a MOT.

 It is important to remember that while all critical parts of a car’s functioning are checked during an MOT, this does not make it a replacement for servicing, and failure to regularly service in line with the manufacturer’s recommended service intervals is likely to lead to MOT failure.
 It is a really good idea to time annual servicing shortly prior to the MOT so that any obvious faults can be managed and prevent an unnecessary failure.